MJ Melendez Player Props: Royals vs. Yankees

-On Saturday, MJ Melendez (.432 slugging percentage in past 10 games, including one home run) and the Kansas City Royals play the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 1:05 PM ET.
+On Sunday, MJ Melendez (.417 slugging percentage in past 10 games, including one home run) and the Kansas City Royals face the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 1:35 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Yankees.
+In his most recent game he had a one-hit showing (1-for-4) against the Yankees.

 MJ Melendez Game Info & Props vs. the Yankees